Formation of hot Jupiters through disk migration and evolving stellar tides: Results

-Even within the early years of exoplanet observations it became ever more apparent that stellar metallicity affects the likelihood of a star harbouring a planet \citep{1997MNRAS.285..403G}.
-It has then been debated whether the magnitude of this correlation may be different for different planetary masses, with larger planets possibly following a stronger correlation \citep{2014Natur.509..593B,2015ApJ...799L..26S}.
-Spectroscopy of {\it Kepler} exoplanet host stars delivered further evidence of a positive relation between stellar metallicity and hot Jupiter occurrence rate \citep{2018AJ....155...89P}.
+Even within the early years of exoplanet observations it was becoming more apparent that stellar metallicity affects the likelihood of a star harboring a planet \citep{1997MNRAS.285..403G}.
+It was then debated whether the magnitude of this correlation may be different for different planetary masses, with larger planets possibly following a stronger correlation \citep{2014Natur.509..593B,2015ApJ...799L..26S}.
+Spectroscopy of {\it Kepler} exoplanet host stars delivered further evidence of a positive relation between stellar metallicity and hot-Jupiter occurrence rate \citep{2018AJ....155...89P}.